 "I found that in his evidence Mr Verrier stuck to the truth where he was able to, but departed from it with equanimity and adroitness where the truth was inconvenient."

 2.3.
-Having regard to the FSA's regulatory objectives, including the severity of the risk that Mr Verrier poses to the confidence in the financial system, the FSA considers it necessary and proportionate to exercise its powers to make the prohibition order in the terms set out above.
+Having regard to the Authority's regulatory objectives, including the severity of the risk that Mr Verrier poses to the integrity of the UK's financial system, the Authority considers it necessary and proportionate to exercise its powers to make the prohibition order in the terms set out above.